hitherejoe/ComposeAcademy/academy/material/snackbar.md

 keywords:
 comments: false
 title: Snackbar
-description: Snackbars provide us with a wya to show short, non-blocking alerts to the user.
-Usually displayed at the bottom of the screen, these components can also provide a single action for the user to take in the context of the given message.
+description: Display short, non-blocking alerts to the userwith an optional action

 # Micro navigation
 micro_nav: false

 ---

-## Constructor
+## Constructors

 There is a single constructor available for creating a new reference to a Snackbar: